Red6785/homebrew-miscbrew/README.md

 tap "red6785/miscbrew"
 brew "<cask>"
 ```
 Note that the majority of these casks will be blocked by Apple Gatekeeper, as they are not signed.
-To prevent this, you can add the option `--no-quarantine` to the command.
+To prevent this, I unfortunately am forced to add a postinstall script that runs `xattr -d` on the app.
 I am not responsible for any damage caused by using this command, and neither is the Homebrew team.
-Do this at your own risk.
+Use this repository at your own risk.

 ## Documentation